 The problem under consideration is to determine in the region the areas where strong (with magnitude $M \ge M_0$ where M_0 is a threshold specified) earthquakes are possible.
+The detailed description of this problem, approaches to its solving, and a review of the results obtained for several regions are given by Gorshkov et al. (2003).
 The basic assumption is that strong earthquakes associate with morphostructural nodes, specific structures that are formed about intersections of fault zones.
 This gives possibility to apply the pattern recognition approach.